Pigs, Pies, Poultry & More at the Kent County Fair

+County Fairs are the summer highlight for 4-H Clubs all across America.
+And the culminatiion of a year’s effort.
+Club members work twelve months raising animals, growing and preserving food, learning new skills, honing old skills.
+They do projects in photography, entomology, forestry, as well as numerous arts and crafts – all while having fun.
+For a slice of America, nothing beats a real county fair.
+And the Kent County Fair is as real as it gets.

 On the first day, Thursday, July 20, the fair will feature poultry, rabbit, goat and dog shows, along with the fair opening ceremonies, the 4-H tractor driving contest and the selection of 4-H ambassadors.
-The Dog Show, part 1, starts at noon with demonstrations of fitting & showing followed by rally & obedience.
-The Dog Show, part 2, continues with the agility & obstacle course components scheduled for 6:30 – 8:30 pm.
+The Dog Show, part 1, starts at noon with demonstrations of fitting & showing followed by rally & obedience routines.
+The Dog Show, part 2, continues with agility & obstacle course components from 6:30 – 8:30 pm.
 You can get your face painted by Amber Wachowiz any time from 6:00 – 8:00 pm.
 If you miss Amber on Thursday, she’ll be painting faces again on Friday and Saturday from 5:00 – 7:00 pm.
 At 7:00 pm Thursday, you have your choice between a magician’s show and the lawn mower tractor pull contest.
 Or perhaps, if you’re swift, you can catch both.
-The fairgrounds on Thursday will be filled with the music of local songwriter John Bunts while the menu features a fish fry and pit beef.
+The fairgrounds on Thursday will be filled with the music of local songwriter John Bunts.
+Thursday’s menu features a fish fry and pit beef.

 Friday, July 21, starts off with livestock shows including the always entertaining swine show.
-The Hay Bale Toss for youth and adults beings at 5:00 pm.
-Youth will strut their stuff in the 4-H Fashion Revue contest at 6:00 pm.
+The Hay Bale Toss for youth and adults begins at 5:00 pm.
+Then youth will strut their stuff in the 4-H Fashion Revue contest at 6:00 pm.
 A huge attraction at the fair is the greased pig contest Friday evening at 7:00 pm followed promptly by the pie-eating contest at 7:45 pm.
 Pony rides will be available from 3:00-6:00 pm.
-Entertaining fairgoers is the Caribbean steel drum sounds of Spark In Da Pan, all the way from Easton, Maryland as well as the local rock and roll sounds of East Roc.
+Entertaining fairgoers is the Caribbean steel drum sounds of Spark In Da Pan, all the way from Easton, Maryland, as well as the local rock and roll sounds of East Roc.
 The entree on Friday’s menu is pork bbq.

 Saturday, July 22, highlights include the dairy and horse shows as well as jousting from the Eastern Shore Jousting Association.
 You’ll need to get there early – 9:00 am – to see the Horse show, English and Western divisions.
 And there are two tractor pulls – the Antique Tractors square off at 10:00 am while the Pedal Power Tractors begin pulling at 12:30 pm.
 Delmarva Feed will sponsor the Corn Hole Tournament which begins at noon.
 Then get ready to gobble at 4:00 pm when the Youth Turkey Calling Contest begins.
 Cover band Vice Squad, featuring local DJ Keith Thompson, will supply the music leading up to the 4-H Livestock and Cake Auctions starting at 7:30 pm Saturday.
 Chicken bbq is the specialty for Saturday.